nareshmaharaj-consultant/aerospike-xdr-proxy-k8s/README.md

 ...
 ```

-Add the AWS firewall rule to allow traffic into the k8s service.
-Connect the asbenchmark tool to start writing traffic using the public IP address for the NodePort Service.
+Add the AWS firewall rule to allow traffic into the Kubernetes service.
+Connect the `asbenchmark` tool to start writing traffic using the public IP address for the NodePort Service.

 ```bash
 asbenchmark -h 54.173.138.131:31999 -Uadmin -Padmin123 -z 10 -servicesAlternate -w RU,0 -o B256
 ```

-Scale up the xdr-proxy servers from 1 to 2 and check the logs of both proxies to see what messages are being received.
-In a production environment you should disable the logging.
+Scale up the xdr-proxy servers from 1 to 2, and check the logs of both proxies to see what messages they received.
+In a production environment, you should disable the logging.

-Notice how the new xdr-proxy instance `xdr-proxy-7d9fccd6c8-s2tzt` has no data passed through it.
+Notice that no data has passed through the new xdr-proxy instance `xdr-proxy-7d9fccd6c8-s2tzt`.

 ```bash
 kubectl -n aerospike logs xdr-proxy-7d9fccd6c8-s2tzt | grep record-parser